leighb2282/amzfetch/README.md

 5. User selects which mp3s they want to download, (all, specific mp3s) as well as number of concurrent downloads
 6. User starts the script downloading the mp3s

-Initial thoughts on improvement from original workflow
+Initial thoughts on improvement from original work flow
 ======================================================

 1. Allow the script to create the directory structure for your files (Artist/Album/mp3s)